 As a puppy, you should split your German Shepherd Mix’s food into four meals a day.
 This can be reduced to two meals a day once they are fully grown.

-One thing to remember with the Bernedoodle is that, because they are a large breed, they are more prone to bloat which can be dangerous.
+One thing to remember with the Shepweiler, as with other large breeds such as the Bernedoodle, is that because they are a large breed, they are more prone to bloat which can be dangerous.
 Smaller, more frequent meals will reduce the risk of bloat.

 Best Dog Food For The German Shepherd Rottweiler MixBUY ON AMAZON